 Construction is planned or underway on all four HOPE SF sites.
-The first phase of vertical development at Sunnydale (Parcel Q also known as Casala) completed in late 2019 and is fully leased; Block 6, the next vertical development bringing 167 new units to the Sunnydale community, started construction in 2019.
-Block 3A and 3B, with approximately 165 units and 30,000 square feet of community space, are in predevelopment.
-Potrero's first vertical development, 1101 Connecticut (Block X), is complete and fully leased; Block B, with approximately 157 units, is in predevelopment and will start construction in 2021.
+The first phase of vertical development at Sunnydale (Parcel Q also known as Casala) completed in late 2019 and is fully leased; Block 6, the next vertical development bringing 167 new units to the Sunnydale community, started construction in 2019 and lease up will start in November 2021.
+Block 3A and 3B, with approximately 167 units and 30,000 square feet of community space, are in predevelopment.
+Potrero's first vertical development, 1101 Connecticut (Block X), is complete and fully leased; Phase 2 infrastructure started construction in February 2021; Block B, with approximately 157 units, is in predevelopment and will start construction in summer 2022.
 At Hunters View, predevelopment activities for approximately 153 additional affordable units are underway, with construction scheduled to begin in 2021.
 At Alice Griffith, Phase 1, 2 3, and 4 are complete; Phase 4 has leased up and is home to the remaining 19 original Alice Griffith public housing residents, meeting the HOPE SF commitment to rehouse all residents on site with no displacement.
 Phases 5 and 6 will start predevelopment in 2022.
 Sunnydale and Potrero are the focus of new bond funds to expedite work due to their long development timelines and multiple development phases, with the goal of improving living conditions for existing residents as soon as possible.
 Market rate units at Hunters View are in predevelopment, and negotiations are underway for the first market rate parcel at Potrero.